 For more visitor information and a complete list of prohibited items, please visit Policies and Procedures.

 Volunteers are available to help you during your visit!
 Museum volunteers wear blue Museum polo shirts and they can assist you at the Welcome Desk or throughout the Museum.

 Museum Audio Tour

-Free audio tours are available for checkout at the Welcome Desk with a government issued ID.
+Free audio tours are also available to visitors in English, Spanish (Español), French (Français), Italian (Italiano), German (Deutsche), Portuguese (Português), Mandarin Chinese (普通话), Japanese (日本語), Korean (한국어), and Arabic (عربى).
+Check out a free audio tour at the Welcome Desk with a government issued photo ID.
 Audio tour equipment is sanitized and handled with health and safety precautions in mind.
 Visitors are encouraged to bring their own headphones for use with the audio tour, which has a standard headphone jack.
 Disposable headphones are also available.

 For a look at the audio tour stops and descriptions, download the information card to see if you may be interested in an audio tour during your visit.

 Getting hungry?
 Plan to grab a bite to eat in the Museum Café.
 Safety and health measures are in place including distanced seating, enhanced cleaning and self-service options.
 Hot and prepackaged food is available.
 Please check the Museum Café webpage for additional information including a quick access app.

 Prior to your visit, or in-person, use the Army Historical Foundation’s Brick Locator App to find your commemorative brick.
 Please note the Army Historical Foundation has not yet installed bricks purchased after November 2018 and those bricks will be installed during future exterior projects.